 Outside of abuse, if a person perceives their parent in a cohesive manner, they have accepted the parent’s flaws in a way that allows them to integrate the parent’s positive and negative qualities.
 The individual does not need to rigidly idealize or devalue.
 This ability may indicate that he or she is also able to see himself or herself and others in a more integrated, healthy, and realistic way.

 Unfortunately, a person who perceives people in a polarized fashion may quickly oscillate between regarding people as God-like and then villainous in as quickly as a minute.
-The vacillation has more to do with the person protecting his or her threatened ego than it does the other person actually being superhuman or subhuman.
+The vacillation has more to do with the person protecting his or her threatened ego than it does with the other person actually being superhuman or subhuman.

 For example, say one person in the relationship idealizes their partner because he or she is a successful doctor, but when there is a disagreement, the person flips and degrades the partner, saying, “You aren’t a real doctor, or you’d make more money.”

-The experience of being loved as a human, with acceptable weaknesses and strengths, is a healthy and secure love.
+The experience of being loved as a human, with acceptable weaknesses and strengths, is healthy and secure love.
 Being connected to another as an equal is comforting and empowering.
 Thus, if a partner does not view a parent in a realistic manner with both flaws and gifts, it may indicate he or she has failed to work through intense childhood disappointment.
 The rigid defensive structure he or she has unconsciously resurrected may negatively impact a current relationship.
 On the other hand, a partner who is realistic about their parent’s inadequacies and capabilities and loves the parent despite mistakes is probably able to do the same for his or her partner.